 As such, your job might at times feel more like that of a symphony conductor than that of a traditional project manager - you need to be able to possess advanced management skills and control every aspect of every project and task, while still excelling in delegation, and doing so with supreme leadership capabilities.
 And, if you can harness technological innovations, like automation, to further streamline your digital marketing management endeavors and relieve some of the load placed upon your team’s shoulders, you will find that you’ve saved your brand time, money and resources that can be re-allocated towards other, more pressing business tasks.

-Here too, your distributed experts management skills will inevitably need to come into play.
+Having stellar people or leadership skills is a major ingredient for a marketing manager.
 Despite the fact that digitization has changed the face of literally every aspect of the world we live in, including interactions between brands and their customers, customers continue to demand a personal brand experience, much like they’d receive upon visiting a brick-and-mortar shop.
 To accomplish this goal, digital marketing management must include stellar people skills, towards customers and employees alike, or run the risk of disengaging those who create your digital marketing content, as well as those who consume it.
 In short, successful digital marketing management must include: